 No additional treatment

-Low-dose corticosteroids: Dexamethasone 6mg once daily given orally or intravenously for ten days or until discharge (whichever happens earliest)l
+Corticosteroids: Dexamethasone 6mg once daily given orally or intravenously for ten days or until discharge (whichever happens earliest)l

 Administration of allocated treatment

 The details of the allocated study treatments will be displayed on the screen and can be printed or downloaded.
 The hospital clinicians are responsible for prescription and administration of the allocated treatments.
-The patient’s own doctors are free to modify or stop study treatments if they feel it is in the best interests of the patient without the need for the patient to withdraw from the study (see section 2.10).
+The patient’s own doctors are free to modify or stop study treatments if they feel it is in the best interests of the patient without the need for the patient to withdraw from the study (for example, if the condition of a participant who had been allocated to usual care changed to the extent that their doctor considered that an active and routinely available treatment was now clearly indicated, then such a treatment may be given, but the participant should not be withdrawn from the study).
 This study is being conducted within hospitals.
 Therefore use of medication will be subject to standard medication reviews (typically within 48 hours of enrolment) which will guide modifications to both the study treatment and use of concomitant medication (e.g. in the case of potential drug interactions).

 Collecting follow-up information